the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab8_decomposition/_index.md

 0. What type of animation is this [Translate, Rotate, Scale, Frame-Based]?
 1. Let's change some settings!
 Currently, the circle does not fit on the screen when it gets animated.
 Go to the `settings.py` file and change `START_X` and/or `START_Y` so that the animated circle is able to fit.
 While you're at it, let's also change `COLOR`.
 What values did you change `START_X` and/or `START_Y` to?
 2. You'll notice that we used two for-loops in this example.
-For the first for-loop, trace through the code and fill out the table for every `i` and `new_size`.
+For the first for-loop, trace through the code and fill out the table for first 10 `i` values and `new_size` values.
 (HINT: you can split up the work on this with your tablemates.)
 3. Calculate `max_size`.
 (HINT: you will need to reference the numbers in `settings.py`)
 4. For the second for-loop, trace through the code and fill out the table for every `j` and `new_size`.(HINT: you can split up the work on this with your tablemates.)
 5. Change the code so that the animation only grows half as big (aka the `max_size` is half as large).
 (HINT: you only need to change something in `settings.py`) What did you change?